ForeseTech/HowWhatWhy/PHPToMySQLConnections.md

 /* For inserting data into a database. */

-Insert into FACEBOOK_DATABASE values ("Arjun Aravind", "10.01.1998", "profile.jpg", "heyyyyy...blah blah blah")
+Insert into FACEBOOK_DATABASE values ("Arjun Aravind", "10.01.1998", "profile.jpg", "heyyyyy...blah blah")
 Insert into EMPLOYEE_DATABASE values (1234, "Aravind Balakrishnan", 1000000000)

 /* For updating data in a database */